Chocolate Zucchini Muffins

 Now that you understand the ingredients, it’s time to bring them all together.
 To put it simply, this batter consists of two parts: wet ingredients and dry ingredients.

-Don’t be fooled by the word “healthy” with these muffins.
-They are just as indulgent as chocolate cupcake, minus the processed ingredients.
-Here’s what makes these chocolate zucchini muffins a healthier option:
+Don’t be fooled by the vegetable in these muffins.
+They are just as indulgent as chocolate cupcake, but with the added bonus of a bit of fiber.
+Here’s what makes these chocolate zucchini muffins so dang good:

 - Zucchini – This is a no brainer, but the majority of this batter is made up of zucchini.
 It’s the perfect vessel as it has a very mild flavor but provides SO much delicious moisture to these muffins.
 Plus, who doesn’t love sneaking vegetables into their food?
 Especially when they can go completely undetected.